GVGK Tang

 "Gather, Connect, Amplify: QTAPI Testimony & Grassroots Community Building."
 National Council on Public History Conference (Online).
 March 18-21, 2020.

 "Queer History, Core Texts and Contexts."
-Intellectual Heritage Workshop.
+Intellectual Heritage Department, Temple University.
 Philadelphia, PA, October 17, 2018.

 "We Are Everywhere?
 On Decolonizing the Queer Canon."
 Temple Early Atlantic Seminar.
 Philadelphia, PA, September 12, 2018.